 In the following four years, Carlow-based community artist and painter Jules Michael and ecological artist and educator Dr Cathy Fitzgerald teamed together, with the active support of the Drummin Bog Project Committee, to develop and apply for funding to create, design and deliver a long-term, embedded-in-place, arts-led ecosocial programme: Creative Drummin.

-As Drummin Bog is the last remaining raised bog in the South East of Ireland, it has real and symbolic importance, and still further potential to foster deep community engagement to care for its place whilst addressing local, national and global efforts for urgently needed ecosocial education and ecosystem restoration.
-Globally, increasing focus for ecosystem restoration is a priority for this UN Decade of Ecosystem Restoration 2021-2030 as a crucial means to achieve the UN Sustainable Development Goals.
+As Drummin Bog is the last remaining raised bog in the South East of Ireland, it has real and symbolic importance and still has further potential to foster deep community engagement to care for its place whilst addressing local, national and global efforts urgently needed ecosocial education and ecosystem restoration.
+Globally, an increasing focus for ecosystem restoration is a priority for this UN Decade of Ecosystem Restoration 2021-2030 as a crucial means to achieve the UN Sustainable Development Goals.

 Creativity as never before can empower, inspire and guide us in imaginative, inclusive ways so we meaningfully think and act for sustainable cultural renewal.